Construction Cost Estimation: Key Ideas, Types, and Practical Aspects

 The sooner, the better.

 Contractors should ideally begin estimating the costs of any job as soon as they have enough information.
-Once contractors know the size, scope and timeline of the project, they should get to work on calculating an accurate cost estimation as soon as possible.
+Once contractors know the size, scope, and timeline of the project, they should get to work on calculating an accurate cost estimation as soon as possible.
 This will give them time to adjust their plans if needed and ensure they can remain within the agreed-upon budget.

 The estimation stage should not come after the contract has started.
 Instead, it should be done before the project is awarded to ensure that all parties involved understand the costs and budget associated with the job.